ingatellent/xovi-qmd-extensions/README.md

-## Extensions for xovi on a reMarkable
+# Extensions for xovi on a reMarkable

+These are extensions for the reMarkable tablets.

+They enable
+ - Navigation between pages using the type folios
+ - A reader mode, with the entire UI hidden, and where you can use taps to scroll and change page

+## How to install

 All these qmd extensions require that you first install [xovi](https://github.com/asivery/rmpp-xovi-extensions/blob/master/INSTALL.MD) and [qt-resource-rebuilder](https://github.com/asivery/rmpp-xovi-extensions/tree/master/qt-resource-rebuilder) on your reMarkable (rM1, rM2 or RMPP)